 At this Southeast Asian restaurant, rice noodles in a spicy coconut-seafood stew is just what you want on a cold day.
 Or a rainy day.
 Or, failing that, Angelenos, anytime you want to be perked up by this flavorful and protein-packed dish.

 1314 Seventh St., Santa Monica; 310-393-6699 or cassiala.com

 In a sketchy strip mall in Silverlake, this bright little Vietnamese home-cooking restaurant serves swimming-pool-sized bowls of pho to locals draped over the modernist chairs, inhaling basil-scented steam.
-Imagine a hungover waiting room for a clinic by Design Within Reach—this is it.
+Imagine obscenely good food served in a clinic decorated by Design Within Reach—this is it.

 2841 Sunset Blvd.; 213-413-0888 or phocafela.com

 Be silent the critics extolling the escargot here, and let us now praise an infamous soupe àl’oignon.
-This perfectly salted broth with caramelized onions topped with a crusty cap of Emmental and Gruyère cheeses transports you to Paris, especially when washed down with a glass of vin ordinaire while you’re sitting at the bar.
+This perfectly salted broth with caramelized onions—topped with a crusty cap of Emmental and Gruyère cheeses, no less—transports you to Paris, especially when washed down with a glass of vin ordinaire while you’re sitting at the bar.

 718 N. Highland Ave.; 323-468-8916 or petittrois.com